DragonMinded/netboot/naomi/README.md

 instance should not be edited, as it will not be read again when performing the patches.
 Note that this property is read-only.

+### has_eeprom property

+Returns `True` if the ROM passed into the patcher has an attached EEPROM file.
+Returns `False` otherwise.

-### info property
+### eeprom_info property

-Returns an optional instance of NaomiSettingsInfo if the ROM has a configured settings section.
-If the ROM does not have a configured settings section, this returns None.
+Returns an optional instance of NaomiSettingsInfo if the ROM has a configured EEPROM section.
+If the ROM does not have a configured EEPROM section, this returns `None`.
-The NaomiSettingsInfo instance represents the configuration passed to `put_settings()` on a previous invocation.
+The NaomiSettingsInfo instance represents the configuration passed to `put_eeprom()` on a previous invocation.
 Note that this property is read-only.

-### type property

-Returns an instance of NaomiSettingsTypeEnum enumeration for what type of settings is attached.
-The only two types of settings supported are EEPROM (128 bytes) and SRAM (32kbytes).
-Note that this poperty is read-only.

-### get_settings() method
+### get_eeprom() method

-Returns a 128-byte EEPROM bytestring or 32k-byte SRAM bytestring that was previously attached to the Naomi ROM, or None if this ROM does not include any EEPROM or SRAM settings.
+Returns a 128-byte EEPROM bytestring that was previously attached to the Naomi ROM, or `None` if this ROM does not include any EEPROM settings.

-### put_settings() method
+### put_eeprom() method

-given a bytes "settings" argument which is a valid 128-byte EEPROM or a valid 32k-byte SRAM, ensures that it is attached to the Naomi ROM such that the settings are written when netbooting the ROM image.
-If there are already settings attached to the ROM, this overwrites those with new settings.
+given a bytes "eeprom" argument which is a valid 128-byte EEPROM, ensures that it is attached to the Naomi ROM such that the settings are written when netbooting the ROM image.
+If there are already EEPROM settings attached to the ROM, this overwrites those with new settings.
 If there are not already settings attached, this does the work necessary to attach the settings file as well as the writing trojan supplied to the `NaomiSettingsPatcher` constructor.

 Valid EEPROM files can be obtained form a number of places.
 If you use an emulator to set up system and game settings, then the EEPROM file that emulator writes can usually be supplied here to make your game boot to the same settings.
 If you use the `NaomiEEPRom` class to manipulate an EEPROM, the data it produces can also be supplied here to force the Naomi to use the same settings.

-Valid SRAM files can be obtained from an emulator that is capable of writing an SRAM file.
-This only makes sense to use in the context of atomiswave conversions and in a select few Naomi games that store their settings in SRAM such as Ikaruga.

 Optionally, pass in the boolean keyword argument "enable_sentinel" set to True and the Naomi ROM will re-initialize the settings when netbooting even if the last game